 Currently UK travellers returning from high-risk countries are required to pay £1,750 to quarantine in a hotel.
 Those caught lying about their movements could face a £10,000 fine or 10 years in jail.

 It is hoped the vaccine passport would allow people who have received their jabs to travel freely without the need for quarantine.

-It is not currently known how the digital passport or certificate for the COVID-19 jab would work.
-This could be a mobile app, which stores personal health information, or a scannable QR code to show airline or border staff.
+It is not currently known how the digital passport or certificate for the Covid-19 jab would work in the UK.

 Other countries or airlines could be satisfied with a certificate or letter from your doctor, as long as it contains all the essential information.

 Most have welcomed the idea as the best way to kick-start travel again.

 Greece and Israel already have digital vaccine certificates in place and Greece and Cyprus plan to admit those from Israel with Covid green certificates.

 Iceland also plans to accept digital vaccine certificates from those in EU and Schengen countries, but it already will accept those who can prove they have antibodies with an antigen test.